Accent In Carpet Cleaning | Brentwood carpet cleaning near me

 For acidic cleaners, it is advisable to read the manufacturer’s instructions.

 If they contain alkaline components, and you’re in doubt, do not use this cleaner on a carpet of natural fibers.
 Sensitive natural fibers do not like rough mechanical cleaning.
+Proper care for natural fiber rugs includes using gentle cleaning methods to preserve their texture and longevity.
 If necessary, it is advisable to use a soft brush.

 Make sure to brush the carpet in the direction of the threads.
 If it is a superficial stain that is not a problem, it is often sufficient to carefully pour soda water over the stain.
 Make sure you don’t get your wool rug too wet, and then dry it quickly.